bredmor/comment-analyzer/README.md

 ### Basic Usage:

 CommentAnalyzer accepts text in the form of `Comment` objects that are constructed with a single argument - the text you wish to analyze.

+Instantiate the `Analyzer` object, providing it your Perspective API key and an optional [PSR-3](https://www.php-fig.org/psr/psr-3/) compliant `LoggerInterface`.
+Then add the attribute models you wish to score comments on by calling the instance's `addAttributeModel()` method. **Note**: You *must* provide at least one attribute model for scoring before calling the `analyze()` method or an `AnalyzerException` will be thrown.

-Pass an instance of a Comment object to the `Analyzer` object's `analyze` method, after instantiating and configuring it.
+Pass an instance of a Comment object to the `Analyzer` object's analyze method.
 This will start the API call process.

+**Note**: If you wish to use this library in an asynchronus manner, the Comment object holds a state variable of `STATE_CREATED`, `STATE_SUBMITTED` and `STATE_ANALYZED`.
+You can check for the instance's current state via its `getState()` method, to ensure you aren't trying to process the same comment via multiple threads.

 After successfully completing the call, the Comment object, which is passed by reference, will be filled out with `SummaryScore` and `SpanScore` objects representing the summary and span scores data returned by the API, respectively.
-These objects are accessed by calling the Comment object's `getSummaryScore` or `getSpanScore` methods with one required argument - one of the attribute models you provided to the Analyzer instance.
+These objects are accessed by calling the Comment object's `getSummaryScore()` or `getSpanScore()` methods with one required argument - one of the attribute models you provided to the Analyzer instance.

 #### Example:
 ```$php